polluxau/linuxnext-wallpapers/README.md

-This is some of my wallpapers that a decent amount of people continue to ask in the youtube comments on linuxnext, so here they are.
+These are some of my wallpapers that i have, a decent amount of people continue to ask in the youtube comments on linuxnext, so here they are.

 i do not own this art and use it only for wallpapers on my desktop.